Home » ... » South America » Ecuador » Colonial Haciendas Ride

 On the way through many of the small villages with thriving cottage industries, we visit a family of local weavers.
 This family still produces exceptionally fine, unique rugs using the ancient pre-Inca backstrap loom that most weavers have abandoned in favour of more modern looms.
 The wool is still dyed using plants and then hand spun as the family sticks rigidly to the traditional weaving processes.

-Overnight at this early 17th Century (1602) hacienda adorned with local crafts and antiques.
+Overnight at an early 17th Century (1602) hacienda adorned with local crafts and antiques.
 Fireplaces in most rooms.
-AB, PL, D.

 Day 3

-PM: Visit to see examples of the hand embroidery that has made the valley famous and enjoy observing the activities on this working farm.
-Overnight at this small hacienda.
+Afternoon visit to see examples of hand embroidery that has made the valley famous and enjoy observing the activities on a working farm.
+Overnight at a small hacienda.
 Fireplaces in most rooms.
-AB, PL, T, D.

 Day 4

 We ride out of the hacienda along tree-lined trails between the fields and passing the traditional adobe and thatch cottages.
-We canter along grassy tracks then take to the steep paths following the gorges and climbing high over a ridge and onto the Pesillo plains, enjoying spectacular views of the surrounding valleys and cliffs below.
+Canter along grassy tracks then take to the steep paths following the gorges and climbing high over a ridge and onto the Pesillo plains, enjoying spectacular views of the surrounding valleys and cliffs below.
 A condor has often been sighted here, soaring overhead, cruising for miles without a wingbeat and a host of hummingbirds, flycatchers and other species inhabit the wonderful hedgerows full of native plants.
 We ride on over more ridges and across streams, into the Cayambe Valley dominated by the snow-capped Cayambe Volcano, which straddles the Equator Line.
-Arriving at a typical village square we leave the horses.
-Guests are driven on to a beautiful old Jesuit mill for a visit and tea.
-We then cross the Equator Line and travel back to Quito.
-AB, PL.
+Arriving at a typical village square, we leave the horses.
+You will drive to a beautiful old Jesuit mill for a visit and tea, then cross the Equator Line and travel back to Quito.

 A very special Hidden Hacienda: staying at a working farms in the heart of a beautiful valley, 2-4 days of varied riding.